-When I was a kid about 11-12 years old, I thought perfection was something I was supposed to pursue.
-I read in the Bible, “Be ye perfect, even as your father which is in heaven is perfect.”
+When I was about 11-12 years old, I thought perfection was something I was supposed to pursue.
+I read in the Bible, “Be ye perfect, even as your Father which is in heaven is perfect.”
 That is a high goal to set.
-(I know some readers may not be Christians, just read on and you may still enjoy some helpful views.)
+(I know some readers may not be Christians, please just read on and you may still enjoy the points.)

 Thankfully I found out later there was a different meaning to that verse.
 We are not expected to be perfect.
 The truer interpretation of this verse I believe is from this link: http://www.ligonier.org/learn/qas/when-jesus-says-be-ye-perfect-your-father-heaven-p/

 In the first place, the word that is translated “perfect” literally means “be complete.”….In fact, the basic call to a person in this world is to be a reflection of the character of God.

 So for years partly because my desire to be a “good girl;” partly because of my misunderstanding of the above verse; and partly because it was my nature to please, I tried with abject failure to be perfect.

 Finally someone explained that the verse meant something a little more reasonable.
 But because of (or perhaps in spite of) my earlier misunderstanding, my quest for perfection evolved into being conscientious to do my best.
 Many of my teachers’ comments on my report card attested that I was very conscientious.

 But in the process I became overly critical of myself.
 I studied hard, worrying about my grades; as a teenager, worrying about my weight, my looks, my pimples, the lack of a boyfriend, never being a “star” at anything, and I even worried about making mistakes that hadn’t even happened yet!

 I think in my head I still thought I had to be perfect.
 Maybe I thought I had to earn love?
 So this left me with a feeling of inadequacy with resultant lack of self confidence.